EMAIL YOUR COUNTY COMMISSIONERS

 Imagine a year from now, your house is in the center of a ten-degree higher than anywhere else heat zone.
 A home you spent a lot of money on, in a city you believed in.

 If you can get past the heat zone in a town that has over 260 days in the mid 80’s or higher a year, you also have brownouts and are in an extreme drought.
-The local lakes are reported to be drained soon.
 What happens to your house values?
 Data Centers can leave and fail, and already have in Temple… who is paying the taxes that are lost with reduced home prices and empty industrial waste that depleted the county’s resources?

 This is likely, data proves it.

-Live Bands, Food Trucks, Vendors, Register to Vote, and celebrate Temple and our rights as citizens.
+and Celebrate Temple and our rights as citizens.

 We are doing all things in the open - to show the City of Temple what transparency looks like. (even when it’s hard)